NMAC 2012 Fall Conference :: “Chuska and Chaco: Puebloan Relationships Across the San Juan Basin”

 A lot of pottery in Chaco Canyon uses trachyte temper, a rock only found in the Chuska Mountains.
 It was adopted rapidly in the valley and spread across the surrounding region.
 Trachyte is a better temper than sand because quartz weakens ceramics when they are fired.

-2) “Chuska Grayware from the Pueblo Bonito Middens: Implications for Site Function and Interaction” by Hannah Mattson
+“Chuska Grayware from the Pueblo Bonito Middens: Implications for Site Function and Interaction”

 Large quantities of broken ceramic vessels seems to suggest that a ritual “pot breaking” event was happening in Chaco Canyon.
 An interesting fact about ceramics is that based on the pinching of coils, an archaeologist can determine whether the coils were pinched together with the right or left hand of the ceramicist.
 Clockwise coils are pinched with the left hand and counter clockwise coils are pinched with the right.